cirosantilli/db/mysql.md

 The difference of using it can only be noticed if `ZEROFILL` is set for the column.

-Floating point types have two display parameters: minimum width (inluding point and decimals) and number of decimal cases:
+Floating point types have two display parameters: minimum width (including point and decimals) and number of decimal cases:

     CREATE TABLE t (f FLOAT, f0 FLOAT(10, 2) ZEROFILL);
     INSERT INTO t VALUES (12.3456, 12.3456);